 - Never touch someone’s head including a child even if it is intended to be playful

-- Never point at anyone or to give directions.
+- Never point at anyone or give directions.
 Gesture by lifting your chin is viewed as being far more polite.
-Pointing at animals or objects should be done using all of your hand instead of a finger
+Pointing at animals or objects should be done using all of your hands instead of a finger

 - Never lose your temper or any other stronger emotion.
 Regardless of how hard it may be, try to laugh things off or say “mai pben rai”